SpektraSystems/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

-# Exercise 1 - Explore the data lake with Azure Synapse SQL On-demand and Azure Synapse Spark
+# Exercise 01: Explore the data lake with Azure Synapse SQL On-demand and Azure Synapse Spark

-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

 In this exercise, you will explore data using the engine of your choice (SQL or Spark).